fastoch/Linux/shell_ninja.md

 display the entire contents of a file and show line numbers:
 `cat -n .bash_history`

->[!note]
+concatenate files to standard output:
->cat's primary function is to concatenate files to standard output, run `cat --help` to know more
+`cat file1 file2`

 ## more